Title

 Republic Act No. 6138 amends certain sections of Republic Act No. 5527, specifically regarding the qualifications for examination, issuance of certificates of registration, and fees in the medical technology profession.

-Applicants must be in good health, of good moral character, and have completed at least a four-year Bachelor of Science degree in Medical Technology or Hygiene from a recognized institution or have been performing medical technology for the last five years if graduated from other paramedical professions prior to the enactment of the Act.
+The applicant must (a) be in good health and of good moral character, and (b) have completed at least a four-year course leading to the degree of BS in Medical Technology or BS in Hygiene from a recognized school, or have been a graduate of another paramedical profession who has actually been performing medical technology for the last five years prior to the exam date (if such performance began prior to the enactment of the Act).

-Yes, no certificate shall be issued to any applicant who has not attained the age of twenty-one years.
+No certificate may be issued to a successful applicant who has not attained age twenty-one (21) years.

 They are required to display their certificates of registration in the place where they work.